kvshud/HT_FS25/README.md

 # ✨ Course Announcement ✨

-This course will take us on a journey through some of the most exciting recent advances in modern geometry, where **o-minimal geometry meets Hodge theory**.
-Building on the groundbreaking work of **Bakker, Brunebarbe, Klingler, and Tsimerman**, we will explore how tools from logic and real geometry can resolve long-standing problems in algebraic geometry.
+The aim of this course is to explore recent breakthroughs in the application of o-minimal geometry to Hodge theory, developed in the seminal works of Bakker, Brunebarbe, Klingler, and Tsimerman.

 ---

 ## 🎯 Course Goals
 1. Understand the new proof of the **Cattani–Deligne–Kaplan Theorem** on the algebraicity of Hodge loci.
-2. Learn how the long-standing **Griffiths Conjecture** on the quasi-projectivity of images of period maps was finally solved.
+2. Proof of **Griffiths Conjecture** on the quasi-projectivity of images of period maps.

 ---